Fábio Gomes (footballer, born 1997)

-Fábio Roberto Gomes Netto, known as Fábio Gomes or simply Fábio, (born 25 May 1997) is a Brazilian professional footballer who plays as a centre-forward for Primeira Liga club Paços de Ferreira, on loan from Atlético Mineiro.
+Fábio Roberto Gomes Netto (born 25 May 1997), known as Fábio Gomes or mononymously as Fábio, is a Brazilian professional footballer who plays as a centre-forward for Liga MX club Mazatlán.

 Club career

 Early career

 Born in São Paulo, Fábio Gomes started his career with the youth setup of Nacional-SP and switched to the academy of Grêmio Osasco in 2016.

 He signed his first contract in 2017 with Audax.
 A year later he moved to Oeste in Itápolis.

 Audax

-Fábio Gomes made his professional debut with Audax on 13 August 2017 as a halftime substitute in a Copa Paulista 0-0 draw against Inter de Limeira.
-On 30 August 2017, he scored his first goal for the club in a 3-1 victory against Atibaia.
+Fábio Gomes made his professional debut with Audax on 13 August 2017 as a halftime substitute in a Copa Paulista 0–0 draw against Inter de Limeira.
+On 30 August 2017, he scored his first goal for the club in a 3–1 victory against Atibaia.

 Oeste

-Fábio Gomes debuted with Oeste on 8 March 2019 and scored his first goal for the club in a 2-1 defeat against Red Bull Brasil in the Campeonato Paulista.
-On 27 July 2019, Fábio scored his first goal in Série B, scoring in the last minute of the match in a 1-0 victory against Londrina.
+Fábio Gomes debuted with Oeste on 8 March 2019 and scored his first goal for the club in a 2–1 defeat against Red Bull Brasil in the Campeonato Paulista.
+On 27 July 2019, Fábio scored his first goal in Série B, scoring in the last minute of the match in a 1–0 victory against Londrina.

 Fábio Gomes ended his first full season with Oeste Futebol Clube as the second top scorer in the Campeonato Brasileiro Série B with 15 goals.
 Fábio's play helped him draw the attention of Série A clubs, including Botafogo who were interested in signing him.

-After a brief stint in Japan, Fábio Gomes returned to a struggling Oeste Futebol Clube in November 2020, scoring 5 goals in 15 appearances as the club was relegated to the Campeonato Brasileiro Série C. His last goal of the season came on 13 January 2021, when he scored the lone goal of the match in a 1-0 victory over Cruzeiro.
+After a brief stint in Japan, Fábio Gomes returned to a struggling Oeste Futebol Clube in November 2020, scoring 5 goals in 15 appearances as the club was relegated to the Campeonato Brasileiro Série C. His last goal of the season came on 13 January 2021, when he scored the lone goal of the match in a 1–0 victory over Cruzeiro.